-At Life Ready Physio, we have a number of physiotherapists who have a special interest in treating continence and women’s health related issues which include:
+At Life Ready, we have a number of skilled physiotherapists who have a special interest in treating continence and women’s health related issues that include:

-Many women (and men) can have pelvic floor muscle weakness.
-Pregnancy, childbirth and menopause can all weaken the pelvic floor muscles.
+Many women can have pelvic floor muscle weakness.
+It is more common in women as pregnancy, childbirth and menopause can all weaken the pelvic floor muscles.
 Our physiotherapists can assess your pelvic floor muscle strength and give you a tailored exercise program to get these important muscles functioning at their best.

 The symptoms of an overactive bladder include needing to pass urine frequently and urgently.
 This can also result in urinary leakage when you ‘don’t make it’ on time.
 Overactive bladder symptoms also respond very well to physiotherapy treatment.

 Prolapse is a very common condition especially in women who have had children.
 The symptoms can include ‘heaviness’ in the vagina, feeling or seeing a lump or bulge in the vagina.
 Prolapse can be successfully treated by improving the strength of the pelvic floor muscles under the guidance of your physio.

 Painful Sexual Intercourse

 Dyspareunia (painful sexual intercourse) can have many causes including overactive/tight pelvic floor muscles, scar tissue after vaginal childbirth and hormonal changes through your different life phases.
 Your physiotherapist can assess and treat the factors causing your pain and work with you to manage the problem.